howaajin/unreal_windows_frame/README.md

 ## Usage

+Clone this repository, and in the UnrealWindowShadow directory, run the Build.py script (requires Visual Studio): `python Build.py --v 5.2`.
+This will install and enable it under the 5.2 engine.

 To clearly see the changes, I suggest using a flat editor theme.
 You can use my [Visual Studio Code theme](BorderlessLight.json).
 Download and place it in the directory